2nd International Film Festival in New York

 Mechanism by Abid Hossain Khan, Bangladesh, 15 mins

-Mechanism is an experimental documentary film about worker, nature and transformation plot, no spoken dialog, no voice over and have to be experienced viscerally first, and first analyzed because everyone sees different in them.
-It’s kind of exploration of technological journey in Bangladesh and the effect of transition to western style modernization has had on them.
+The Mechanism is an experimental documentary film about workers, nature, and a transformation plot with no spoken dialog and no voice-over; it has to be experienced viscerally first and first analyzed because everyone sees differences in them.
+It’s a kind of exploration of the technological journey in Bangladesh and the effect the transition to Western-style modernization has had on them.

 The Strike by Farid Ahmed, Bangladesh, 20 mins

-General strike, popularly known as hortal, was first demonstrated in the Indian sub continent by Gandhi as mean of protesting British colonial rule in India, but that was non-violent.
-From then, hortal is known as a recognized way of articulating political demand wherein the forms of demonstrating hortal have undergone a huge transformation over years.
-It played as a strong instrument of protest in our language movement of 1952, mass uprising of 1969, 1971 and student movement of 1990.
-Now a days, hortals come with violent movements, bloodshed and some time death.
-Hortal costs loss of $15 million each day.
-The film tends to compare between glorious history of hortal and its present scenario.
+General strike, popularly known as hortal, was first demonstrated in the Indian sub-continent by Gandhi to protest British colonial rule in India, but that was non-violent.
+Since then, hortal has been a recognized way of articulating political demand, and the forms of hortal demonstration have undergone a massive transformation over the years.
+It played as a strong instrument of protest in our language movement of 1952, the mass uprising of 1969, 1971 and student movement of 1990.
+Nowadays, hortals come with violent movements, bloodshed, and sometimes death.
+Hortal costs a loss of $15 million each day.
+The film tends to compare between the glorious history of hortal and its present scenario.

 The Story Never Be End by Fauzia Khan, Bangladesh, 20 mins

-The documentary is a social expression of women about marriage, sexuality and childbirth.
-Four decades have passed after the liberation war and women advanced a lot during this time.
-Even now they cannot take their own decision in case of marriage, develop career as their own, take challenging profession; earn fame both in country and abroad.
-But within a family, within a married life – woman still posses the same position.
+The documentary is a social expression of women about marriage, sexuality, and childbirth.
+Four decades have passed since the liberation war, and women have advanced significantly during this time.
+Even now, they cannot decide on marriage, develop a career of their own, take a challenging profession, and earn fame both in the country and abroad.
+However, women still possess the same position within a family and within a married life.
 The story of Shukla, Shikoya, Nasrin, Ridita and Ritu in their married life not more than a wife or mother, not more than what was in their moms and grandmas life.
-Generation to generation, women’s position and roles are remaining same, their freedom in married life is a bird within a cage.
-This story is a story of other people whom are considered as second sex by Simone de Beauvoir.
+From generation to generation, women’s positions and roles remain the same; their freedom in married life is a bird within a cage.
+This story is about other people who are considered second sex by Simone de Beauvoir.

 Mrittika Maya (Earthen Love) by Gazi Rakaye, Bangladesh, 90 mins

-Nimai Chandra Pal – best known as Khirmohan was a potter once.
-Presently he owns a potter homestead and a piece of land with a banyan tree.
+Nimai Chandra Pal – best known as Khirmohan, was once a potter.
+Presently, he owns a potter homestead and a piece of land with a banyan tree.
 He walks leaning on a stick – the very stick that was once used to turn his potter’s wheel.
 One of his hands is paralyzed now.
-Though he doesn’t do pottery anymore because of his old age and failing health, pottery happens to be his very life-support just the way the stick scaffolds him to walk.
+Though he doesn’t do pottery anymore because of his old age and failing health, pottery is his life support, just the way the stick scaffolds him to walk.
 Khirmohan has two sons – Shatyan and Nikhil.
 Both stay in Dhaka.
-One of them works as an office support staff and the other runs a shop.
-They have no regard for their father’s profession – they are more willing to sell the ancestral potter homestead.
-For this Khirmohan doesn’t like his sons.
+One works as an office support staff member, and the other runs a shop.
+They do not regard their father’s profession – they are more willing to sell the ancestral potter homestead, and because of this, Khirmohan doesn’t like his sons.
 He had a daughter who passed away.

 June 21, 2014 Screening: